Montever/Getting-and-Cleaning-Data-Project/CodeBook.md

 # Code Book

-This code book describes the data structure in "mean_tidy.txt" generated as part of the Getting and Cleaning Data Course-Project.
+This code book describes the data structure in "tidy_mean.txt" generated as part of the Getting and Cleaning Data Course-Project.

 ## Dimensions